yracine/device-type.myneurio/README.md

 **********************************************************************************************************

-At the end of the authorization flow, you may have to press "Save" several times if you have have the following error message: "Error processing your request - please try again" or "Unexcepted error".
+At the end of the authorization flow, you may have to press "Save" several times if you have the following error message: "Error processing your request - please try again" or "Unexcepted error".
 This is due to some ST platform timeouts due to rate limiting.

 The smartapp will instantiate the MyNeurio device object(s) under